oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

 11. Configure RMAN to automatically backup control file.

-   Ignore this step for the source database you have configured in this lab since it has controlfile AUTOBACKUP ON by default.
+   Ignore this step for the source database you have configured in this lab since it has automatic controlfile backup already configured.

    Follow the below steps for the source database configured using steps mentioned not in this lab.